student smiling outside RTC building COne thing Liliana Urias knew for sure as a high school senior: she was not going to college.

 As intended, Renton Promise Scholars follow their own paths.
 The initiative allowed Mason Nelson and Vanessa Garcia to enroll in RTC’s Welding Program and Jayden Huggins to work toward a transfer degree.

 “I immediately knew it was what I wanted to do because I have had a passion for welding and creating things with my hands,” Mason said.
-“I wouldn't be where I am today, at Renton Technical College, getting the best education from instructors who are helpful and very experienced in their fields, without Renton Promise.”
+“I knew that if I could get that opportunity, I would be able to find a great job that can help me support my future.
+I wouldn't be where I am today, at Renton Technical College, getting the best education from instructors who are helpful and very experienced in their fields, without Renton Promise.

 Renton Promise led Jayden Huggins to choose RTC to further her education in math and science.
 Her online courses allow her the flexibility to continue working as a preschool teacher and save money to transfer to a university after two years.
 As a young Black woman pursuing a STEM career, she has found nothing but support and encouragement at RTC.